 Britannica's account is sharp on the key early irony.
 Goldberg studied engineering at Berkeley, earned his degree in 1904, and briefly worked designing sewer pipes in San Francisco before bailing out for newspapers.
 That technical training mattered.
 The invention cartoons were not the fantasies of someone baffled by machinery.
 They were the jokes of someone close enough to technical culture to see its vanity.

 That perspective gave his work bite.
-Goldberg was not simply decorating the page with nonsense.
+Goldberg was doing more than decorating the page with nonsense.
 He was showing what happens when ingenuity loses all sense of proportion.

 That remains a live joke because modern life keeps supplying fresh targets.
 Bureaucracies, gadgets, apps, meetings, workflows, and public systems still produce the same sensation: too much design solving too little.
 Goldberg saw early that technical sophistication can become a performance of intelligence rather than a response to human need.